SEPP 72(t) in Early Retirement

 Some have the bulk of their money saved up in pre-tax retirement accounts in early retirement.
 You saved up all that money; the last thing you want to do is pay a 10% early withdrawal penalty by pulling it out of an IRA before 59 1/2.

 Most can’t find an exception to the early withdrawal penalty.
-If that is you, Retire Early doctrine states you should consider a SEPP or a Roth Conversion Ladder.
+If that is you, the Retire Early doctrine states that you should consider an SEPP or a Roth Conversion Ladder.

 Substantially Equal Periodic Payment (SEPP) via IRS Rule 72(t)

 What is a series of substantially equal periodic payments?
 Codified under IRS rule 72(t), you can take money out of your IRA before 59 ½ without penalty.
-It is actually one of the penalty exclusions listed in the IRS code, but we are giving it full attention because it differs from the other exclusions.
+It is one of the penalty exclusions listed in the IRS code, but we are giving it full attention because it differs from the others.

-However, extreme caution is indicated with a SEPP, as if you blow it up, it all becomes taxable with a penalty.
+However, extreme caution is indicated with a SEPP as if you blow it up, it becomes taxable with a penalty.
 Generally, it is a good idea to plan this out well in advance.
-Get your CPA involved, as well as the IRA’s custodian.
-Do not mess with the underlying IRA (no additions or additional withdrawals), and take out your payment each year for as long as required.
+Get your CPA and IRA custodian involved.
+Do not mess with the underlying IRA (no additions or additional withdrawals); take out your payment each year for as long as required.
 More on the mechanics later.

-It is also interesting to note there is a 72(q), which lets you access non-qualified annuity funds before 59 ½ as well.
-I hope you don’t have a non-qualified annuity.
-But if you do, you can get at it too penalty-free.
+It is also interesting to note that there is a 72(q), which lets you access non-qualified annuity funds before 59 ½.
+I hope you don’t have a non-qualified annuity, but if you do, you can access it penalty-free.

 Roth Conversion Ladder

-To pull off the Roth Conversions 5-year Ladder, you make yearly Roth conversions to pay for living expenses five years from now.
+To complete the Roth Conversions 5-year Ladder, you must make yearly Roth conversions to pay for living expenses five years from now.
 Again, care must be taken with this plan!

 The other 5-year rule is about taxation on the growth of a Roth and doesn’t apply here.